TomasBoda/edulabs/README.md

 Deployed at http://141.136.35.33/edulabs

+Contact me in case you want to try EduLabs on your own

 ## About
 EduLabs is a school system management web application developed in Node.js.
 It offers all basic features schools need to manage their employees, students, subjects, classrooms and grades.